* Senior researcher at the Finnish Institute for Educational Research, and at the Jyväskylä University School of Business and Economics.

 Alvar Aallon katu 9

-We sometimes think we live in an exclusionist ivory tower, but by our measure, academics are no more sorted by family background than e.g. high school graduates.
-The majority of academic success is not attributable to family background at all.
+We sometimes think we live in an exclusionist ivory tower, but when measured by sibling correlation, Finnish academics are no more sorted by family background than e.g. high school graduates.
+The majority of academic success is not attributable to family background at all, and a decent share of what association exists can be explained by performance differences in high school.

-It is important to study the obstacles which first generation academics face.
-Our paper suggests that individual experiences are highly varied, and the usual socioeconomic labels far too coarse for this context. → It runs in the family?
-Using sibling similarities to uncover the hidden influence of family background in doctoral education and academic careers.
+→ It runs in the family?
+Using sibling similarities to uncover the hidden influence of family background in doctoral education and academic careers

-Figure 5: Do girls do better in school because they enter puberty earlier?
-Well.. maybe?
-But magnitudes are underwhelming compared to typical gender gaps in educational outcomes. →
+Do girls do better in school because they enter puberty earlier?

 A: Try "Kuu" as in "Kuusamo".
 In fact, pronouncing all of Koerselman as Kuusamo isn't a bad approximation at all.